CONTACT US NOW | (925) 932-0201

 Edging and Triggers?

-Is edging and being sexually triggered one in the same?
+Are edging and being sexually triggered one and the same?
 I tend to think of edging as taking your triggers out for a spin…in other words, they are triggers in motion.
 If you are triggered by boredom and unstructured time, edging could look like the aforementioned not following through with social opportunities.
 If you are triggered by pornographic images of dominant women and you spend time online looking at female wrestling or MMA fights, that too could be edging.

-What to do if you are edging?
+What to do if you are edging

-* Journaling—perhaps one of the strongest and most effective actions to take is to journal your thoughts, feelings, and actions.
-If you’re already familiar with Breaking the Cycle , then you take it journaling a bit further by separating or externalizing the addictive part of your personality and actually dialogue with that part.
+* Journaling — perhaps one of the strongest and most effective actions to take is to journal your thoughts, feelings, and actions.
+If you’re already familiar with Breaking the Cycle, then you take it journaling a bit further by separating or externalizing the addictive part of your personality and actually dialogue with that part.

-* Be Accountable—do not isolate or withdraw when you notice your edging antics.
+* Be Accountable — do not isolate or withdraw when you notice your edging antics.
 Take a walk, call a friend, make plans, follow through…take action.